Hugo Simberg: Style

 Simberg's paintings emphasize mainly macabre and supernatural topics.
-Simberg's most famous painting is The Wounded Angel.
+In the autumn of 1902, Silmberg fell ill with meningitis and was forced to stay in bed for much of the winter.
+After recovering, he painted his most famous painting: The Wounded Angel.
 Its titular character appears in the shape of a winged angel with a bandaged head, borne on a stretcher by two somberly dressed boys, one of whom looks toward the viewer with a serious expression.
 The painting is the best known of the artist's works and is especially famous in Finland.
 The Finnish symphonic metal band Nightwish released in 2007 a music video influenced by this painting, "Amaranth".